 Iran, located in an arid and semi-arid region, faces significant challenges in water resource management.
 Over the past decades, the per capita renewable water availability has drastically declined due to population growth, climate change, and inefficient agricultural practices (Madani, 2014; Ashraf et al., 2017).
-Recent studies indicate that Iran's renewable water resources have decreased approximately 4,500 cubic meters per capita in the 1970s to less than 1,600 cubic meters per capita in recent years, pushing the country into a state of water stress (Emerald Expert Briefings, 2023).
-This alarming trend has resulted in severe water scarcity, particularly in agricultural regions where groundwater over-extraction has become a critical issue (Noori et al., 2021; Haghshenas Haghighi et al., 2024).
+Recent studies indicate that Iran's renewable water resources have decreased from approximately 4,500 cubic meters per capita in the 1970s to less than 1,600 cubic meters per capita in recent years, pushing the country into a state of water stress (Emerald Expert Briefings, 2023).
+This alarming trend has resulted in severe water scarcity, particularly in agricultural regions where groundwater overextraction has become a critical issue (Noori et al., 2021; Haghshenas Haghighi et al., 2024).
 A notable example of this crisis in Iran is the Safi-Abad plain in North Khorasan province, a dry region characterized by an arid climate, limited surface water resources, and heavy reliance on groundwater for agriculture.
-The salinization of the groundwater in this region is predominantly intensified by overextraction, making forms of saline and brackish issues and the drying up of wells.
-Given that agriculture is the occupation in Safi-Abad and groundwater is the main water source, it is imperative to develop strategies to reduce groundwater extraction and ensure sustainable management.
-Addressing these challenges requires a holistic approach to decisionconsiders economic, making that the environmental, and social impacts of water resource management (Meran et al., 2021; Moltz et al., 2020).
+The salinization of the groundwater in this region is predominantly intensified by over-extraction, making forms of saline and brackish issues and the drying up of wells.
+Given that agriculture is the primary occupation in Safi-Abad and groundwater is the main water source, it is imperative to develop strategies to reduce groundwater extraction and sustainable ensure water management.
+Addressing these challenges requires a holistic approach to decision-making that considers the economic, environmental, and social impacts of water resource management (Meran et al., 2021; Moltz et al., 2020).

-In real-world agricultural water resource multiple decision-making, stakeholdersincluding farmers, local authorities, water managers, and policymakers-play crucial roles.
+In real-world agricultural water resource

+decision-making, multiple stakeholdersincluding farmers, local authorities, water managers, and policymakers-play crucial roles.
 Each stakeholder brings unique knowledge, skills, and experiences that must be integrated into the decision-making process (Permono & Kurniati, 2024; Lee et al., 2022; Ahmadi et al., 2020).
-Given the complexity of factors influencing water consumption in agriculture, a single decision-maker cannot adequately address all aspects of the issue (Lee et al., 2022; Nouri et al., 2023).
-Therefore, group involving decision-making diverse stakeholders is essential to achieve precise and reliable outcomes (Khanzadi et al., 2009; Cai et al., 2004).
+Given the complexity of factors influencing water consumption in agriculture, a decision-maker cannot adequately single address all aspects of the issue (Lee et al., 2022; Nouri et al., 2023).
+Therefore, group decisionmaking involving diverse stakeholders is essential to achieve precise and reliable outcomes (Khanzadi et al., 2009; Cai et al., 2004).